Visiting Vegas during the holidays? Don’t miss the Bellagio Botanical Gardens.

 Merry Christmas!
-Since we won’t be in Atlanta tomorrow, we’re spending the morning having lunch with our families minus my mom (shout out to my mom who has to work on Christmas Eve and Christmas day because people in healthcare can never get days off.
+Since we won’t be in Atlanta tomorrow, we’re spending the morning having lunch with our families, minus my mom (shout out to my mom who has to work on Christmas Eve and Christmas day because people in healthcare can never get days off.
 Gotta keep people alive!).

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

-Christams at Bellagio Botanical Gardens
+Christmas at Bellagio Botanical Gardens

 What You Need to Know About the Bellagio Botanical Gardens